Rony Jason: Ultimate Fighting Championship

-Bezerra faced Dennis Bermudez on August 6, 2016 at UFC Fight Night 92.
+Bezerra faced Dennis Bermudez on August 6, 2016, at UFC Fight Night 92.
 He lost the fight by unanimous decision.

-Bezerra faced Jeremy Kennedy on March 11, 2017 at UFC Fight Night 106.
+Bezerra faced Jeremy Kennedy on March 11, 2017, at UFC Fight Night 106.
 He lost the bout by unanimous decision.

 On October 10, 2017, Bezerra was released from UFC roster.

 Post-UFC career

 After being released from the UFC, Bezerra signed with Lux Fight League.
 He made his promotional debut against Diego Lopes at Lux 004 on March 15, 2019, losing the fight via unanimous decision.

 Bezerra made his sophomore appearance in the promotion against Edgar Díaz Guzman at Lux 005 on July 19, 2019.
 He won the fight via first-round knockout.

 Next Bezerra faced Alexander Grozin at RCC Intro 6 on November 16, 2019.
 He lost the fight via unanimous decision.

+Bezerra then faced Daniel Bažant for the vacant FNC Featherweight Championship at FNC 5 on March 26, 2022.
+He lost the bout via unanimous decision.

+He then faced Filip Pejić at FNC 11 on May 28, 2023.
+He won the bout via first-round knockout.

+Jason faced Tariel Abbasov on December 16, 2023 at FNC 14, winning the bout via arm-triangle choke in the third round after losing the first two.

 Controversies

 On November 9, 2013, after losing to Jeremy Stephens at UFC Fight Night 32: Belfort vs. Henderson, Bezerra punched a hole in a wall at the backstage where he required a dozen stitches and was suspended 30 days from Brazilian MMA Athletic Commission (CABMMA).

 In October 2017, two videos were released where Bezerra was seen yelling and striking his sister who was lying on the pavement with multiple bystanders attempting to restrain him.